adriatic/screenshots/README.md

-# screenshots
+#### screenshots
-repository serving as the storage for screenshots
+repository serving as the storage for screenshots, using issues as containers